 Club Captains must ensure that they only enter competent crews and that their crews are properly prepared for the race.

-Captains must ensure that their crews follow the standards for safety set out on the British Rowing Guide to Good Practice in Rowing, and particularly the requirement at section 2.1 to wear personal floatation devices where competitors cannot demonstrate the ability to meet the swimming standard or if there is a medical problem which presents a risk that the competitor may become unconscious or immobile.
+Captains must ensure that their crews follow the standards for safety set out on the British Rowing Guide to Good Practice in Rowing, and particularly the requirement to wear personal flotation devices where competitors cannot demonstrate the ability to meet the swimming standard or if there is a medical problem which presents a risk that the competitor may become unconscious or immobile.